InsideTechnologies/azure-docs/articles/container-service/dcos-swarm/container-service-swarm-walkthrough.md

 ssh -p 2200 -fNL 2375:localhost:2375 azureuser@IPAddress
 ```

+If you receive an error like this "Permissions 0777 for '/Users/username/.ssh/id_rsa' are too open.", do these steps:

+- Copy ssh key from Windows user profile to Linux user profile: cp /mnt/c/Users/username/.ssh/* /home/username/.ssh
+- Change the file permissions: chmod 400 /home/username/.ssh/id_rsa

 Set the `DOCKER_HOST` environment variable.
 This allows you to run docker commands against the Docker Swarm without having to specify the name of the host.

 ```bash